5 Ways To Refresh Your Financial Literacy

 Factors like payment history, the amount of debt, length of credit history, and the types of credit in use can all impact your score.
 For instance, keeping your credit utilization ratio (the percentage of credit you’re using compared to your credit limit) below 30% is often recommended, but this percentage might vary depending on individual circumstances.
 Remember, understanding how your score is calculated and how it fluctuates can empower you to take more calculated financial steps.

-If you’re unsure where to start, many financial institutions offer free credit score checks.
+If you’re unsure where to start, many financial institutions offer no-fee credit score checks.
 These services allow you to monitor any changes and receive tips on improving your score over time.
 While no method guarantees an instant improvement, regularly checking your score can prevent unpleasant surprises when applying for credit.

 3. Dive Deeper Into Investment Basics